Menu

 Originally one lake, West and East Monponsett Ponds are sometimes known as the Twin Lakes or Monponsett Lake.
 The western portion is 282 acres and the eastern portion is 246 acres, both with an average depth of 7 feet (13 feet maximum).
 The are connected by a culvert.
 During water shortages, water from West Monponsett Pond is occasionally diverted into Silver Lake, which provides water to the City of Brockton.

+This land is within the region of the Wampanoag.
 In the 1600s, White Island, which extends between the two ponds, was a fishing camp for Wamsutta, the eldest son of Massasoit, the leader of the Wampanoag tribe.
 Wamsutta was the brother of Chief Metacomet (aka King Philip).

 Please bear in mind that Native American cultures often favor oral histories to written ones.
 Much of what’s recorded about the history of the South Shore is from the perspective of European settlers.
 It’s not the whole story.
-To learn more about our local tribes, we encourage you to interact with their members.
-The Mashpee Wampanoag tribe, and the Herring Pond Wampanoag both share information on their websites.
+To learn more about local Native American tribes, we encourage you to interact with their members.
+The Mashpee Wampanoag and the Herring Pond Wampanoag share information on their websites.

 Habitats and Wildlife